Tongariro Alpine Crossing

 The temperature here is generally 10 degrees colder than what it will be in Taupo.
 You may also notice the smell of sulphur – that’s because the crater is still alive.

-The views are epic – including your first views of the heavily photographed Emerald Lakes.
+The views are crazy – including your first views of the heavily photographed Emerald Lakes.
 You can also see the Kaimanawa Mountain Ranges to the east.

 All up, this part of the walk takes around an hour and part of this includes the steepest climb as you get to the top of the Red Crater.
 Take care here as it can get windy and there are steep drops, off the sides of the track.